learn-co-students/nyc-mhtn-web-042318/47-intro-to-redux/README.md

 **Pain Points**

+_Our Pain Points_

+- passing state
+- routing
+- having objects that need to be mapped to render things
+- console logging (when and where)
+- debuggers are liars

+_Common Pain Points_ (as said by others)

 - When state becomes too big and shared, there's too much lifting & too much refactoring.

 Much like what _Fun Fun Functions_ said about Composition over Inheritance: